Skip to content

 Trigger Specification

-This specification describes the kedify-http trigger that scales workloads based on incoming HTTP traffic.
+This specification describes the kedify-http trigger, which scales workloads based on incoming HTTP traffic.

 Here is an example of trigger configuration using the HTTP scaler: